Shaaali/identity-apps/docs/apis/authentication.md

 ```

 ## Best practices
-When invoking the management APIs we recommend if you use the following best practices:
+When invoking the management APIs we recommend you to use the following best practices:
 - If the ``client_id`` and ``client_secret`` are compromised, anyone can use them to invoke the client credentials grant and get an access token with all the access levels of the admin.
 Therefore, we highly recommend not to share the client id and client secret.
 - If required, the administrator can set a higher expiry time for the application token through the application configurations in the Asgardeo console.
 - When requesting the access token, the administrator can request a token with some specific scopes (for example ``internal_email_mgt_update``) and share it with the developer.
 This way, the developer will not misuse the token.